ualibraries/patron-groups/README.md

 * Install pyenv with `./install.sh`.
 This checks for Pyenv, installs if it's not there.
 It may also ask the user to update their shell profile to use pyenv.
 * Build the virtual environment and add the Patron Groups package with `./build.sh`, enter "dev" at the prompt.
 * Copy the .env_dist file to .env, then fill in the passwords with the correct credentials, probably located in Stache.
 * Finally, test the scripts with `./run_petl_dev.sh`.
+This script does not run the actual sync (--sync).

 ### Production

-Production petl.library.arizona.edu will run the Patron Groups scripts daily with a cron job.
+Production petl.library.arizona.edu will run the Patron Groups scripts daily with a cron job that hits the `run_petl_prod.sh` script (sync is live).

 The production environment is different because it uses a global Python interpreter.
 Therefore, packages need to be updated using sudo permissions.
 There is no virtual environment to run the scripts from, and the `petal` package is "compiled" using the regular Python distribution.
 For this simple server setup, the user needs to SSH in to petl.library.arizona.edu.